RLP-199-17 in its

 will always be recognized."

-Mankind is willing to believe this adagio.
+Mankind is willing to believe this adage.
 But how many geniuses are

-lost, how many talents do not reach their full potentials and were not
+lost, how many talents do not reach their full potential and were not

 even forgotten, because they never came to fame?
 We do not know.

-What we know is that a genius is not specifically a being who is praised
+What we know is that a genius is not necessarily a being who is praised

 by millions and whose creativity is well marketed by a multinational.